ibm-cloud-docs/log-analysis/adding_tags.md

 {: note}

-## Adding tags at the LogDNA agent level
+## Adding tags to logs from a Kubernetes cluster
 {: #adding_tags_kube}